 - reduce the heat and simmer until reduced by half

-- remove the pan from the heat and stir in the sugar until it has dissolved
+- remove the pan from the heat and stir in the fructose until it has dissolved

 - return to the heat and boil until it reached gelling stage